linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 Implications of completeness: decreasing and increasing bounded sequences have limits, equivalently, every bounded set has a sup and an inf.
 The idea of completion also shows up in the major limit theorem in statistics (i.e. the CLT).

-1.3.
-Valuing sequences of rewards.
+### 1.3.
+Valuing sequences of rewards

 This section is based on classic analyses as well as the more recent Marinacci's "An Axiomatic Approach to Complete Patience and Time Invariance," Journal of Economic Theory 83, 105-144 (1998).
-Patience about finite sequences,  $(r_1, r_2, \ldots, r_t)$ , of rewards seems to be about being indifferent between all time permutations of the sequence.
+Patience about finite sequences, $(r_1, r_2, \ldots, r_t)$, of rewards seems to be about being indifferent between all time permutations of the sequence.
 In the dynamic programming models used in game theory and macro, one often achieves infinite sequences of rewards.
 These may not be entirely believable, but they do a pretty good job of capturing the idea of an indefinite future.

+#### 1.3.1.
+Classic analyses

-1.3.1.
-Classic analyses.  $\lim \inf_t r_t \leq \lim \sup_t r_t$ , equality for limits.
+$\lim \inf_t r_t \leq \lim \sup_t r_t$, equality for limits.

 $X^{Y}$  notation, e.g.'s  $2^{3}$ ,  $\mathbb{R}^{\ell}$ ,  $\mathbb{R}^{\mathbb{N}}$ .